MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/masm-expressions-vs--c---expressions.md

 -   An MASM expression can use two underscores ( **\_\_** ) or two colons ( **::** ) to indicate members of a class.
 The C++ expression evaluator uses only the two-colon syntax.
 Debugger *output* always uses two colons.

--   In an MASM expression, you should add an at sign (**@**) before all except the most common registers.
+-   In a MASM expression, you should add an at sign (**@**) before all except the most common registers.
 If you omit this at sign, the register name might be interpreted as a hexadecimal number or as a symbol.
 In a C++ expression, this prefix is required for all registers.

 -   MASM expressions might contain references to source lines.
 These references are indicated by grave accents ( **\`** ).
 You cannot reference source line numbers in a C++ expression.